someweisguy/esp_dmx/README.md

 Responding devices shall respond to requests only if the request was a non-broadcast request.
 Responding devices may respond to requests with the following response types:

-- `RESPONSE_TYPE_ACK` indicates that the responder has correctly received the controller message and is acting upon the request.
+- `RDM_RESPONSE_TYPE_ACK` indicates that the responder has correctly received the controller message and is acting upon the request.

-- `RESPONSE_TYPE_ACK_OVERFLOW` indicates that the responder has correctly received the controller message and is acting upon the request, but there is more response data available than will fit in a single response packet.
+- `RDM_RESPONSE_TYPE_ACK_OVERFLOW` indicates that the responder has correctly received the controller message and is acting upon the request, but there is more response data available than will fit in a single response packet.
 To receive the remaining information, controllers are able to send repeated requests to the same PID until the remaining information can fit in a single message.

-- `RESPONSE_TYPE_ACK_TIMER` indicates that the responder is unable to supply the requested GET information or SET confirmation within the required response time.
+- `RDM_RESPONSE_TYPE_ACK_TIMER` indicates that the responder is unable to supply the requested GET information or SET confirmation within the required response time.
 When sending this response, responding devices include an estimated response time that must elapse before the responder can provide the required information.

-- `RESPONSE_TYPE_NACK_REASON` indicates that the responder is unable to reply with the requested GET information or unable to process the specified SET command.
+- `RDM_RESPONSE_TYPE_NACK_REASON` indicates that the responder is unable to reply with the requested GET information or unable to process the specified SET command.
 Responding devices must include a NACK reason code in their response.
-NACK reason codes are enumerated in the [rdm_types.h](src/rdm_types.h#L108) header.
+NACK reason codes are enumerated in the [rdm_types.h](src/rdm/types.h#L101) header.

+Two additional response types are defined for this library.
+Responders will not send packets with these response types.
+These response types are included to assist users with processing RDM data.

+- `RDM_RESPONSE_TYPE_NONE` indicates that no response was received.
+- `RDM_RESPONSE_TYPE_INVALID` indicates that a response was received, but the response was invalid.
+This can occur for several reasons including an invalid checksum, or an invalid packet format.

-Responders must respond to every non-broadcast GET or SET request as well as every broadcast `DISC_UNIQUE_BRANCH` if their UID falls within the request's address space.
+Responders must respond to every non-broadcast RDM request as well as every broadcast `DISC_UNIQUE_BRANCH` request if their RDM discovery is un-muted and if their UID falls within the request's address space.
 When responding to `DISC_UNIQUE_BRANCH` requests, responders shall not send a DMX break and mark-after-break in order to improve discovery times and shall encode their response to reduce data loss during data collisions.
-Responders may only respond to `DISC_MUTE` and `DISC_UN_MUTE` requests with `RESPONSE_TYPE_ACK`.
+The omission of the DMX break and mark-after-break is handled automatically by the DMX driver.
+Responders may only respond to `DISC_UNIQUE_BRANCH`, `DISC_MUTE`, and `DISC_UN_MUTE` requests with `RDM_RESPONSE_TYPE_ACK`.

 ## Configuring the DMX Port